ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 This registry is to be added to the Remote Attestation Procedures (RATS) registry group at {{!IANA.rats}}.

-Indicator values should be added in ascending order.
+Indicator values should be added in ascending order, with no gaps between them.

 Acceptable values correspond to the RATS conceptual messages defined by the RATS architecture {{-rats-arch}} and any updates to it.